rkitover/android-tablet-setup-guide/README.md

 .

-In the overview screen, you can move an app up to close it, or down to switch to it.
+In the overview screen, you can move an app up to close it, or double click or slide it down to open it.

 If you enabled immersive mode with SystemUI Tuner as per this guide, the home gesture will require swiping up from the bottom twice.
 But it's easier to just press win + enter on the keyboard.